LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

 ---
 ## **Configure for Https**
 1. **Setup Signing Certificate**
-    * Copy a `.pfx certificate` into the wwwroot folder called `cert.pfx` from a known certified authority (CA) for your desired domain for the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server.
+    * Copy a `.pfx certificate` into the wwwroot folder called `cert.pfx` from a known certified authority (CA) for your desired domain / Uri for the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server.
 You will need to export this certificate as a .pfx certificate with a private key that matches the key specified in **Globals.cs**.
 If you do not have an SSL certificate for your domain, a free one can be obtained from [Let's Encrypt](https://letsencrypt.org/).
-After obtaining a certificate, you will need to export it with a private key (preferrably in the .pfx format).
+After obtaining a certificate, you will need to export it with a private key (preferably in the .pfx format).

     > **When the IdentityServer is used in production, the signing SSL certificate will need to be included in the IdentityServer wwwroot called `cert.pfx` unless you change the signing certificate logic (below).**